How does the 2001/14/EC differ from the Machinery Directive?

 The declaration of conformity shall be issued or translated into the official language of the Community.
 The manufacturer shall keep the EC declaration of conformity together with the technical documentation for ten years from the date of the last production of the device.

-• Name and address of the manufacturer or his authorised representative
+- Name and address of the manufacturer or his authorized representative

-• Details of the signatory authorised to sign the legally binding declaration for the manufacturer or its authorised representative established in the Community.
+- Details of the signatory authorized to sign the legally binding declaration for the manufacturer or its authorized representative established in the Community.

 What is required for the CE marking?